You’re mad as hell because your new WD My Passport drive is ‘read only’ on your Mac.

 WD My Passport For Mac Version

-The second version the WD My Passport hard drive comes in a ‘for Mac’ version.
+The other type of WD My Passport hard drive comes in a ‘for Mac’ version.

 WD My Passport for Mac is made to be ‘plug and play’.